 In the U.S., tubal ligations outnumber vasectomies three to one – with roughly 600,000 tubal ligations and 200,000 vasectomies performed each year.
 Determining if permanent birth control is right for you should be discussed with your partner, as well as a healthcare professional.
 Based on your circumstances, your physician can help you decide which method is most suitable.

-Raleigh OB/GYN Centre has three convenient locations in Raleigh, Wake Forest and Clayton, North Carolina.
+Raleigh OB/GYN Centre has three convenient locations in Raleigh and Wakefield, North Carolina.
 With nearly 45 years of experience serving women in their community, the healthcare team at Raleigh OB/GYN is committed to providing quality care for every stage of a woman’s life.
 To discuss your birth control options with one of our six dedicated and experienced providers, call (919) 876-8225 to schedule an appointment today.